shellixyz/hd_fpv_video_tool/README.md

 #### generate-overlay-frames

 Generates OSD overlay frames.
-This command generates numbered OSD frame images from the specified WTF.FPV OSD file and writes them into the specified output directory.
+This command generates numbered OSD frame images from the specified OSD file and writes them into the specified output directory.

 Use this command when you want to generate OSD frame images to check what the OSD looks like or when you want to manually burn the OSD onto a video.

 #### generate-overlay-video

 Generates an OSD overlay video.
-This command generates a transparent video with the OSD frames rendered from the specified WTF.FPV OSD file.
+This command generates a transparent video with the OSD frames rendered from the specified OSD file.
 The generated video can then be used to play an FPV video with OSD without having to burn the OSD into the video using the `play-video-with-osd` command (or any other video player which can overlay a VP8/9 transparent video other another video in real time).

 #### cut-video